Brexit: Commons vote on withdrawal agreement postponed – reports

 Theresa May to make statement to MPs at 3.30pm on exiting the European Union

-A postponement the day before the vote would be a significant blow to Theresa May’s authority.
-Photograph: Dan Kitwood/Getty Images
+British prime minister Theresa May leaves Downing Street on Monday amid reports that a crucial House of Commons vote on the Brexit Withdrawal Agreement has been postponed.
+Photograph: Reuters

-British prime minister Theresa May has postponed the final vote on her Brexit deal, according to several reports.
+British prime minister Theresa May has postponed Tuesday’s final vote on her Brexit deal, according to several reports.

 If the development is confirmed it will be seen as a clear admission by the prime minister that she does not believe she can get the unpopular withdrawal agreement through the House of Commons.

-Taoiseach Leo Varadkar said the Brexit withdrawal agreement is “the only agreement on the table”.
+Taoiseach Leo Varadkar said the Brexit withdrawal agreement remains “the only agreement on the table”.

-Mr Varadkar said he had not been made aware of any plans by Mrs May to delay a crucial vote in the House of Commons.
+Mr Varadkar said he had not been made aware of any plans by Mrs May to delay the vote.

+Mr Varadkar spoke to Mrs May on the telephone on Sunday but did not divulge the contents of their conversation.

 There will be three Government oral statements in the @HouseofCommons today:— Leader's Office (@CommonsLeader) December 10, 2018